A message queue I built from scratch.

 What does it do?

 It passes messages between different parts of an application.
 App A sends a message, App B receives it later.
-The messages are stored durably in between.
+The messages are stored durably on disk and replicated across servers so nothing gets lost.

 Why would I need this?